 Military and Chaplaincy Ministry

 From prisons, hospitals and disaster settings to local businesses, chaplains serve North Carolina Baptists.
 We support the efforts of North Carolina Baptists to create a disciple-making culture in the environments to which they have been called.
 Our state also has one of the largest military populations in the world.
-The Convention’s military and chaplaincy ministry focuses on five primary areas: “Operation Crossroads,” Disaster Relief Chaplaincy, career chaplain network, Community and Public Service Chaplaincy and “Adopt an Armory.”
+The Convention’s military and chaplaincy ministry focuses on three primary areas: Career Chaplain Network, Community and Public Service Chaplaincy and “Adopt an Armory.”
 Please let us know if we can help you with these or other emphases.

 Career Chaplain Network

-We keep a database of all Southern Baptist career chaplains in the state.
+We keep a database of all Baptist career chaplains in the state.
 From time to time we provide seminars and fellowship opportunities for this group.
-We also relate to the North American Mission Board (our denomination’s professional endorsement agency) in matters relating to ecclesiastical qualifications and credentialing for chaplains and counselors.
+We also have a working relationship with the North American Mission Board (one of our denomination’s professional endorsement agency) in matters relating to ecclesiastical qualifications and credentialing for chaplains and counselors.

 Community and Public Service Chaplaincy